BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 As an airgapped wallet, the Keystone matches the general design of the [Gordian Architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
 It interacts with the more specific Gordian Principles as follows:

+[TODO: Resort by Pro/Con]

 **Independence.**

 Keystone's independenced focuses on the ability to transact funds without outside intervention.

 * Keystone allows direct, personal control of all assets.
 The master seed resides on the Keystone; a watch-only wallet exists on the Mobile App.
-* Keystone does _not_ provide an options for choosing cryptocurrency servers to work with, potentially creating a path for censorship that might require removing the funds to another device.
+* Keystone does _not_ provide an options for choosing cryptocurrency servers to work with, potentially creating a path for censorship that might require using another device with your seed for spending.

 **Privacy.**